 It is ideally used to slice through vegetables or boneless meat.
 The knife is thinner, lighter, and has a sharper feel than a Dual Purpose Chopper.

-A Dual Purpose Chopper is a knife for Chopping and slicing, it is also known as the do it all, Chinese Chef’s knife where the front 2/3th part is used to slice and the thicker 1/3th heel area is used to chop through small bones not larger than a chicken bone.
+A Dual Purpose Chopper is a knife for Chopping and slicing, it is also known as the do it, Chinese Chef’s knife where the front 2/3th part is used to slice and the thicker 1/3th heel area is used to chop through small bones not larger than a chicken bone.

 The Dual-purpose, ‘’Chopping and Slicing’’ knife is thicker and heavier than a Chinese Vegetable Slicer.

-The added weight helps to go through small bones and meat, the thicker spine and the added weight is ideal to tenderize meat.
+The added weight helps to go through small bones and meat, and the thicker spine and the added weight is ideal to tenderize meat.

 Leung Tim Aesthetic & Specifications